FrontendCrashCourse-Varnalab/simple-dotfiles/README.markdown

 # Installation #

-First make sure to [installed git from here](http://git-scm.com/download/).
+First make sure you have [installed git from here](http://git-scm.com/download/).
+You also need to install [Notepad++](http://notepad-plus-plus.org/download/v6.4.5.html).
-Then just dowload the files in this repo and unpack them to your `%HOMEPATH%` (you can open this in explorer) dir.
+Then just dowload the files in this repo and unpack them to your `%HOMEPATH%` dir (you can open this in explorer).

 Afterwards, run the following in `Git Bash`: